OperationCode/operationcode_old_site/CONTRIBUTING.md

 * be tied to 1 issue
 * be fully tested
-* have it's own tests
+* have its own tests
 * not break existing tests

 Once your pull request has been submitted it will be reviewed by a core team member.
 This process helps to familiarize more people with the codebase, and provides a second set of eyes and perspective to your new feature.